QubesOS/qubes-builder/doc/Configuration.md

 When building 'iso' target, build live image.
 Can be set together with `ISO_INSTALLER` to build both.

-### NO_CHECK
+### `INSECURE_SKIP_CHECKING`
 > Default: no value

-Disable signed tag checking - set "1" to disable verify for everything or can be a list of package names separated with spaces
+Disable signed tag checking - set to a list of package names separated with spaces.

 Example:
-    NO_CHECK=gui-agent-linux linux-template-builder
+    INSECURE_SKIP_CHECKING=gui-agent-linux linux-template-builder

 *Do not use this option unless you really understand what you are doing*.
 If you want to handle your private fork, its better to sign the code and import your key into keyring pointed by `KEYRING_DIR_GIT` option.

+### `LESS_SECURE_ALLOW_SIGNED_COMMITS`
+> Default: no value

+Allow signed commits instead of requiring signed tags.
+This is less secure because only commits that have been reviewed are tagged.
+Set to a list of package names separated with spaces.

 ### KEYRING_DIR_GIT
 > Default: keyrings/git